-Leveraging their experience in venture capital and corporate start-ups, Henry McCance, Phyllis Rappaport, and Jacqui and Jeff Morby built a new venture-based Alzheimer’s research fund designed to dramatically accelerate research, make bold bets and focus deeply on finding a cure.
+Cure Alzheimer’s Fund has helped change that.
+We are a 501(c)(3) nonprofit organization founded in 2004 by three families frustrated by the slow pace of research.
+Leveraging their experience in venture capital and corporate start-ups, our founders (Henry McCance, Phyllis Rappaport and Jacqui and Jeff Morby) came together to build a new Alzheimer’s research fund designed to dramatically accelerate research, make bold bets and focus exclusively on finding a cure.